Floyd Rose Tremolos for Left Hand Guitars: OEM Producers

 Status: Superseded

-Gotoh's GE1988T was the first licensed Floyd Rose OEM tremolo to be supplied by Gotoh to other brands, released in 1988.
-It was stamped "Licensed Under Floyd Rose Patents" on the tail and "GOTOH Japan" on the block.
+The bridge was stamped "Licensed Under Floyd Rose Patents" on the tail and "GOTOH Japan" on the block.
 Sometimes it was stamped with "Gotoh" and the Gotoh "G" logo on the upper baseplate.
-It was different from the Floyd Rose originals in that the top knife edge of the baseplate was straight.
-Also distinctive is the saddle assemblies are bevelled making them appear slightly rounded.
-It has offset saddle screws so that the strings don't get in the way when adjusting the intonation.
-It also has a square tremolo arm collar base.
+It differs from the Original Floyd Rose in that the baseplate's top knife edge is straight.
+Also distinctive is that the saddle assemblies are bevelled, giving them a slightly rounded appearance.
+It has offset saddle screws so that the strings do not get in the way when adjusting the intonation.
+Its tremolo arm collar has a squared base.

-Music Man: Eddie Van Halen chose the Gotoh GE1988T over the Original Floyd for his EVH range of guitars made in partnership with Ernie Ball/Music Man from 1991 to 1995.
+Music Man: Eddie Van Halen chose the Gotoh GE1988T over the Original Floyd Rose for his "EVH" signature range of guitars, made in partnership with Ernie Ball/Music Man from 1991 to 1995.
 The EVH tremolo was stamped "Music Man" on the baseplate.
-No EVH guitars were made in left-hand, so we missed out there!
-This would change only when Eddie Van Halen eventually partnered with Fender in 2005.
-This would also see Eddie return to Floyd Rose products and a decent range of EVH-branded left hand guitars.
+(Music Man did not make left-handed guitars during this period.)
+Eddie Van Halen eventually partnered with Fender in 2005.
+This collaboration saw his return to using Floyd Rose products and the introduction of a solid range of EVH-branded left-handed guitars.

 GE1996TL